-The Reduce noise option reduces chromatic and luminance noise.
+The Reduce noise option processes the converted RAW file with high-quality noise reduction.
 It is checked by default as reducing noise is always recommended when processing RAW files.
 The Strength slider lets you increase or decrease the strength of the noise reduction relative to the automatically determined value based on the noise level in the image.
 Values range from 50% to 150%.